volta2016/imagine-cloud/README.md

 - **Containers and Automation**: Implemented Docker and Cloud Build to manage automated deployments.
 - **Frontend Deployment**: Set up Continuous Delivery in Render for an application built with Angular and Ionic.
 - **Performance Testing**: Conducted stress tests with JMeter, ensuring stability with 500 concurrent users.
+- **Documentation**: Created a document explaining the step-by-step process for running pipelines, configuring Cloud SQL, and setting up artifacts in Cloud Run under the "instance" section.
+Also documented the jobs for starting and stopping the instance.

 ---